shilad/group-sr/pluraSR200/README.md

 This directory contains the pluraSR200 dataset.
 If you use this dataset, please cite:
-Sen et al., "Turkers, Scholars, “Arafat” and “Peace”: Cultural Communities and Algorithmic Gold Standards", *CSCW 2015*. [[pdf] | http://www-users.cs.umn.edu/~bhecht/publications/goldstandards_CSCW2015.pdf].
+Sen et al., "Turkers, Scholars, “Arafat” and “Peace”: Cultural Communities and Algorithmic Gold Standards", *CSCW 2015*. [ [pdf](http://www-users.cs.umn.edu/~bhecht/publications/goldstandards_CSCW2015.pdf) ].
 The paper also details the survey methodology used for the dataset.

+## General concept pairs

 The "general" datasets contain general concept-pairs from WordSim 353 (50 questions).
 Responses from virtual workers on Amazon's Mechanical Turk ("turkers") and scholars are separated into different files.